MaCTG: Multi-Agent Collaborative Thought Graph for Automatic Programming: Evaluation

 Our objective is to use the BCVPP dataset to evaluate the ability of various methods to automate programming in the image processing domain.
 For each project $p$, given an input image $Img_p$ and a specified processing requirement $\rho$, each method is tasked with generating a set of algorithm code $\Phi_{project}$ to meet the given requirement.
-This code is then executed on the input image to produce the output.
+This code is then executed on the input image to produce the output, such as transformed images or feature statistics.
 The primary goal of the evaluation is to verify whether the generated output matches the expected outcome $Output_{exp}$ of $\rho$.
 This process can be represented by the following equations.

 The overall accuracy of the method across the entire BCVPP dataset can then be expressed as: